raphgm/spring-react-example/README.md

 # Microservices Task

 This repository contains solutions for two DevOps-focused assignments: a Java Spring Boot React Application and a .NET Application.
 The objective is to enhance these applications by implementing best practices in containerization, CI/CD pipelines, and cloud integration.
+This `README.md` provides clear instructions on setting up, building, and running your backend and frontend services with Docker Compose.

 ## First Task Objective